Kr1s7on/Pyventory/README.md

 ## Additional Features (Planned)

-Besides the standard CRUD functionalities, these are something extra:
+Besides the standard CRUD functionalities and the additional features mentioned in the [assignment brief](AssignmentBrief.pdf), these are something extra:

 - **Search Engine:** Implement a search functionality for products.
 - **Login (Basic):** Add a basic login page for user authentication.